canturktezer/sidebar-react/README.md

 This project is a simple React application that implements a sidebar with various icons and a toggle button to open and close the sidebar.
 It's designed as a basic template for building dashboard-like web applications.

 ## Features
--Sidebar with icons and tooltips
+- Sidebar with icons and tooltips
--Toggle button to open and close the sidebar -Navigation links
+- Toggle button to open and close the sidebar
+- Navigation links
--Search bar with an icon
+- Search bar with an icon

 ## Technologies Used
--React
+- React
--react-icons library
+- react-icons library
--HTML/CSS
+- HTML/CSS

 ## Getting Started